Layr-Labs/eigenlayer-contracts/docs/middleware/README.md

 These two points have been addressed through the Registry Coordinator/Registry architecture.

+### Quorums

+Before we dive in, we need to define what a quorum is.
+Quorums are the different divisions of the operator set for an AVS.
+One can think of a quorum simply being defined by the token staked for that quorum, although [it slightly more complicated than that](./StakeRegistry.md#definitions).
+One often wants to make trust assumptions on quorums, but wants many quorums for the same AVS.

+One example of the quorum concept is in EigenDA, where we have a single ETH quorum for which LSTs and native beacon chain ETH are accepted as stake and another quorum for each rollup that wants to stake their own token for security.

 ### RegistryCoordinator
 The Registry Coordinator is a contract that is deployed by each AVS.
 It handles
 - Keeping track of what quorums operators are a part of